Maria Theresa of Spain: Heiress to the Spanish throne

-The death of her brother Balthasar Charles, Prince of Asturias on 9 March 1646, made Maria Theresa the heiress presumptive to the vast Spanish Empire.
+The death of her brother Balthasar Charles in 1646 left Maria Theresa as heiress presumptive to the vast Spanish Empire.
 Although women were recognized as having the right to ascend the throne, Philip IV feared that the absence of a male heir could cause profound unrest that could destabilize the Catholic Monarchy.
-He then remarried in 1649 to his niece, Archduchess Maria Anna of Austria, the union being intended to continue the matrimonial and political alliance between the Austrian and Spanish branches of the House of Habsburg.
-The proximity in age between Maria Theresa and her first cousin (now stepmother) fostered a deep affection and friendship between them.
+He thus remarried in 1649 to his niece, Archduchess Maria Anna of Austria, the union being intended to continue the matrimonial and political alliance between the Austrian and Spanish branches of the House of Habsburg.
+The proximity in age between Maria Theresa and her cousin (now her stepmother) fostered a deep affection and friendship between them.

 Due to the fact that she was now his only heir, Philip IV taught the young Infanta notions of history and politics.
 She would once in France reveal her skills in this field, notably during her regency during the Dutch War.
 Maria Theresa also accompanied her father on his official trips and played a crucial role of representation.
 The Infanta enjoyed great popularity in Spain, especially because she did not have the seriousness of character of her Habsburg ancestors, she knew how to be cheerful and charming like her mother, who was also very popular.

 On 12 July 1651, the new Queen gave birth to her first child, a daughter named Margaret Theresa.
 Maria Theresa became her godmother and the two half-sisters remained very close, particularly through correspondence, until Margaret Theresa's death in 1673.

 The birth of her half-brother Philip Prospero, Prince of Asturias on 30 November 1657 marked a turning point for Maria Theresa, who was no longer the heiress presumptive to the Spanish throne and found herself in second position.
 The reaction of the young Infanta, who reportedly nearly choked on an egg with rage when she was told of the birth of the heir to the throne, seems to prove her desire to seize the Spanish crown.
-From this point, the relationship between Maria Theresa and Maria Anna became strained.
+From this point, the relationship between Maria Theresa and her stepmother became strained.